Skip to main content

 nvidia.com/gpu: 1

-The cluster automatically attaches these labels to every node, in addition to any labels you set on the pool:
+The cluster attaches these labels to every node automatically, on top of any labels you set on the pool.
+You can use them as nodeSelector targets without configuring them explicitly.

 LabelValue